valinux/blog/_posts/2016-10-10-download_wikileaks.md

     2. Current working directory.
     3. Windows system directory.
     4. Windows directory.
-    5. Directories specified in the %PATH% environment variables.[6]
+    5. Directories specified in the %PATH% environment variables.

 ## What is Wget?